DHTMLX/docs-suite/docs/data_collection/api/datacollection_map_method.md

 # map()

-@short: iterates through all items of the component
+@short: iterates through all the items of the component

 @signature: {'map(callback: function): object[];'}